National Statement Reference Guide

 The National Statement Reference Guide is for use by researchers when preparing or amending an ethics submission.

-The SA Department for Health and Ageing Human Research Ethics Committee (DHA HREC) receives and examines research and evaluation proposals initiated or conducted by SA Health staff and/or external researchers seeking access to SA Health data and/or clients.
-Proposals are assessed in accordance with the National Statement on Ethical Conduct in Human Research (2007) ‘National Statement’, Australian Code for the Responsible Conduct of Research and SA Health's Code of Fair Information Practice.
+The SA Department for Health and Wellbeing Human Research Ethics Committee (DHW HREC) receives and examines research and evaluation proposals initiated or conducted by SA Health staff and/or external researchers seeking access to SA Health data and/or clients.
+Proposals are assessed in accordance with the National Statement on Ethical Conduct in Human Research (2007, updated 2018) ‘National Statement’, Australian Code for the Responsible Conduct of Research and SA Health's Code of Fair Information Practice.

 It is a requirement of the SA Health HREC that each ethics application undergoes a peer review process by a person independent of the project team, in accordance with the expectations outlined in the Australian Code for Responsible Research Conduct.
 Details of this review should be outlined in the ethics application form and a copy of the peer review report provided as an attachment to the application.

-Applicants who are seeking to access SA Health data held by SA NT DataLink must submit to the SA Department for Health and Ageing HREC.
-The HREA application must be accompanied by the SA NT DataLink Statistical Application Form.
+Applicants who are seeking to access SA Health data held by SA NT DataLink should consult with the SA Department for Health and Wellbeing HREC to determine the appropriate ethical review pathway.
+Applications submitted to the DHW HREC must be accompanied by the SA NT DataLink Letter of Feasibility.

 All applicants must ensure they address the conditions for a Waiver of Consent listed above.
 Where applicable, applicants must also address the matters listed for consideration in paragraph D.5 of the Guidelines Approved under Section 95A of the Privacy Act 1988, 2001; or, the matters listed for consideration in paragraph 3.3 of the Guidelines under Section 95 of the Privacy Act 1988, 2000.

-For further information relating to the DHA HREC, please contact:
+For further information relating to the DHW HREC, contact: